Top 15 Popular Hungarian Foods

 9. Pörkölt (Boneless Meat Stew)

-There are some variations on the dish from region to region, usually using beef or pork, but also lamb, chicken, tripe, or liver.
-A famous variation made with tripe and is quite often spicy is pacalpörkölt.
-Some other variations are kakaspörkölt, made with rooster, kakashere pörkölt, made with rooster testicles, sertésmáj pörkölt and csirkemáj pörkölt, using pork or chicken liver respectively.
-If you are wondering what pörkölt means, well it’s the verb “roast”.
+There are some regional variations on the dish, usually using beef or pork, but also lamb, chicken, tripe, or liver.
+One famous variation, pacalpörkölt., is made with tripe and is quite often spicy.
+Other takes include: kakaspörkölt, made with rooster; kakashere pörkölt, made with rooster testicles; sertésmáj pörkölt with pork; and csirkemáj pörkölt, using chicken livers respectively.
+By now you may be wondering what pörkölt means, well it’s the verb “roast”.

 10. Dobos Torte (Multi-Layered Sponge Cake)